We work with local and international partners on the following thematic areas:

 Our main tool for influencing policy towards pastoralism and the design of development programmes is action-oriented research.
 We value indigenous knowledge and practices and African perspectives on African contemporary Issues.

-We implement projects at ground via creating and strengthening genuine partnerships and promote gender-sensitive participatory approach
+We implement projects at the ground via creating and strengthening genuine partnerships and promote a gender-sensitive participatory approach

 Consultancy Work – for governments, international organizations, regional organizations and universities and research centres.